MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSDomainControllerInstallation.md

 ### -SiteName

 Specifies the name of an existing site where you can place the new domain controller.
 The default value depends on the type of installation.
-For a new forest, the default is Default-First-Site-Name.
+For a new forest, the default is `Default-First-Site-Name`.
 For all other installations, the default is the site that is associated with the subnet that includes the IP address of this server.
 If no such site exists, the default is the site of the replication source domain controller.

 ```yaml
 Type: System.String